Videotape: Quad

 CBS Television first used the Ampex VRX-1000 Mark IV at its Television City studios in Hollywood on November 30, 1956, to play a delayed broadcast of Douglas Edwards and the News from New York City to the Pacific Time Zone.
 On January 22, 1957, the NBC Television game show Truth or Consequences, produced in Hollywood, became the first program to be broadcast in all time zones from a prerecorded videotape.

 Ampex introduced a color videotape recorder in 1958 in a cross-licensing agreement with RCA, whose engineers had developed it from an Ampex black-and-white recorder.
-NBC's special, An Evening With Fred Astaire (1958), is the oldest surviving television network color videotape, and has been restored by the UCLA Film and Television Archive.
+NBC's special, An Evening With Fred Astaire (1958), is the second oldest surviving television network color videotape, and has been restored by the UCLA Film and Television Archive.

 On December 7, 1963, instant replay, originally a videotape-based system, was used for the first time during the live transmission of the Army–Navy Game by its inventor, director Tony Verna.

-Although Quad became the industry standard for approximately thirty years, it has drawbacks such as an inability to freeze pictures, and no picture search.
+Although Quad became the industry standard for approximately thirty years, it has drawbacks such as an inability to freeze pictures and no picture search.
 Also, in early machines, a tape could reliably be played back using only the same set of hand-made tape heads, which wore out very quickly.
 Despite these problems, Quad is capable of producing excellent images.
 Subsequent videotape systems have used helical scan, where the video heads record diagonal tracks (of complete fields) onto the tape.